Salem's Lot (1979 miniseries): Soundtrack

 With producer Richard Kobritz wanting "a good, atmospheric, old-fashioned, Bernie Herrmann-type score", the film score was composed and conducted by Harry Sukman, whom Korbitz described as "a former cohort and protege of Victor Young".
 The soundtrack to Salem's Lot is known to be Sukman's last work before passing in 1984.
 Waxwork Records released the soundtrack in 2016 on vinyl record for the first time.

+Release

+Salem's Lot was telecast in the United States in two installments on CBS, the first airing on November 17, 1979, and the second on November 24, 1979.

+An alternate truncated cut running 110 minutes was distributed internationally as a theatrical feature.

 Reception

 Critical response

 Broadcast reviews for Salem's Lot were largely positive, with critics praising the miniseries's atmosphere, cinematography, Hooper's direction, and scares.
 Time Out called the film "surprisingly successful", highlighting the film's cinematography, atmosphere, and climax.
 Helen O'Hara of Empire awarded the film three out of five stars, stating that, although it "doesn’t quite nail the scale of the infection", the film's scares, special effects, pacing, and characters more than made up for it.

-As of August 2022, it holds an approval rating of 90% on Rotten Tomatoes, based on 20 reviews, and an average rating of 6.65/10.
+As of April 2026, it holds an approval rating of 87% on Rotten Tomatoes, based on 23 reviews.
 The site's critical consensus reads: "Director Tobe Hooper and a devilishly charismatic James Mason elevate this television adaptation of the Stephen King novel, injecting the vampiric tradition with fresh blood and lingering scares."